biobakery/maaslin/README.md

 3. Format and combine your abundance table and metadata as a pcl file for MaAsLin.
 4. Create your read.config file.
 5. Create your R script or use the default.
-6. Place .pcl, .read.config, .R files in `../sfle/input/maaslin/input/`
+6. Place .pcl, .read.config, .R files in `../sfle/input/maaslin/input/` (sfle only)
 7. Run
 8. Discover amazing associations in your results!